guilhermefrl/Computational-Logic-Projects/README.md

 ## Objective

-Resolution of the practical exercises of Computational Logic in **OCaml**.
+Resolution of the practical exercises of Computational Logic using **OCaml**.

 ## Problems